amikks/amikks.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm August Mikkelsen, a PhD candidate at the University of Wyoming advised by <a href='https://mccoy.pt/'>Dr. Daniel McCoy</a>.
+I'm August Mikkelsen, a PhD candidate at the University of Wyoming advised by <a href='https://mccoy.pt/'>Daniel McCoy</a>.
 I'm principally interested in how clouds affect our global climate system.